Nikon Z6

 The Nikon Z6 is a full-frame mirrorless interchangeable-lens camera produced by Nikon.
 The camera was officially announced on August 23, 2018, to be released in November.
 Nikon began shipping the Z6 to retailers on November 16, 2018.
 This was the second camera to use Nikon's new Z-mount system after the release of the 45.75 megapixel Nikon Z7 in September 2018.

 This more-affordable 24.5 mega-pixel full-frame model offers nearly all of the same specifications as the Z7.
 Aside from the lower resolution, differences include fewer phase-detection autofocus points (273 compared to 493) and an added anti-aliasing filter.
 The fewer mega-pixels allow for some benefits: a higher ISO equivalent, faster 12 fps (vs. 9 fps) drive speed, greater burst depth, and the ability to capture oversampled 4K video in full-frame up to 30 fps (and also in APS-C Crop, 10 MP APS-C still images can be captured) recording.

 Three Z-mount lenses were available by December 2018, the Nikkor Z 24-70 mm S, the 35 mm S and the 50 mm S, all three covering a full-frame (FX) image size.
-The F-to-Z mount adapter accessory allows for using Nikon lenses from the digital SLR series with full compatibility.
+Nikon F-mount lenses can be used, with various degrees of compatibility, via the Nikon FTZ (F-to-Z) (and the later FTZ II) mount adapters.
 In late 2018, Nikon also published a "roadmap" of lenses to be released between 2019 and 2021.
 A total of nine products were included in that list.

 A DSLR version of this camera, the Nikon D780, providing similar auto focus performance and video performance, was released in January 2020.

-It's successor, the Z6II, was released on 5 November 2020.
+Its successor, the Z6II, was released on 5 November 2020, and the Z6 was discontinued on September 9, 2022.